 Ease of Care: While dentures have to be removed for nightly cleaning, fixed bridges and implants will require a routine similar to that of natural teeth.
 Some replacement options may require the purchase and use of additional care products.
 For instance, dentures should be soaked in a cleaning solution overnight, while bridges will need soft floss to clean underneath the artificial tooth.
 Of the three, dental implants are the only option where your daily routine of cleaning twice a day with standard floss and a toothbrush will go unchanged.

 Smile Fresh Dental

 At Smile Fresh Dental in Grand Blanc, we work to customize your treatment to match your needs and schedule where possible.
 Our professional staff aims to create a calm atmosphere for you during the appointment and treatment process.
 We will identify any dental issues you are struggling with and work with you to find the solution that works best for you.

 Our staff seeks to create a comforting environment at the office to ease patients into the procedure.
 We can help prevent damage to your teeth and set you on track for a lifetime of quality oral health.
 At Smile Fresh Dental, your dental health is our prime concern.

-Check out what others are saying about our dental services on Yelp: Options For Replacing Missing Teeth Grand Blanc.
+Check out what others are saying about our dental services on Google: Options For Replacing Missing Teeth Grand Blanc.